 Vitamin D deficiency may result from defects in the production of 25(OH)D or 1,25-dihydroxyvitamin D. People with chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more may develop rickets or osteomalacia because renal production of 1,25-dihydroxyvitamin D is decreased and phosphate levels are elevated.
 Hepatic dysfunction can also interfere with production of active vitamin D metabolites.

 Type I hereditary vitamin D–dependent rickets is an autosomal recessive disorder characterized by absent or defective conversion of 25(OH)D to 1,25-dihydroxyvitamin D in the kidneys.
 In X-linked familial hypophosphatemia, decreased reabsorption of phosphate from the glomerular filtrate in the kidney with low or inappropriately normal levels of 1,25-dihydroxyvitamin D leads to bone deformities.

 Many antiseizure drugs and use of glucocorticoids increase the need for vitamin D supplementation.

 Resistance to effects of vitamin D

 Type II hereditary vitamin D–dependent rickets has several forms and is due to mutations in the 1,25-dihydroxyvitamin D receptor.
-This receptor affects the metabolism of gut, kidney, bone, and other cells.
+This receptor affects the metabolism of 1,25-dihydroxyvitamin D in the gut, kidney, bone, and other cells.
 In this disorder, 1,25-dihydroxyvitamin D is abundant but ineffective because the receptor is not functional.